Investigating and Modeling the Dynamics of Long Ties: Conclusion

 \subsection{Tie range and long ties}

 \

-Tie range\cite{granovetter1973strength,park2018strength} is defined as the length of the second shortest path between two connected nodes (Fig.~\ref{fig:definitionTR}).
+Tie range~\cite{granovetter1973strength,park2018strength} is defined as the length of the second shortest path between two connected nodes (Fig.~\ref{fig:definitionTR}).
 It indirectly reflects the network distance of the connection.
-Consistent with previous long tie studies \cite{centola2007complex,park2018strength}, there is no clear cutoff of tie range that decides whether a tie is short or long tie.
-A good reference is the Milgram experiment, which suggested that the average network distance between every two people is approximately 6.
-In our study, we treat social ties with a tie range of 2 as short ties, and ties with 5 or $\geq 6$ as long ties.
+Consistent with previous long tie studies~\cite{centola2007complex,park2018strength}, there is no clear cutoff of tie range that decides whether a tie is short or long.
+A good reference is the Milgram experiment, which suggested that the average network distance between every two people is approximately $6$.
+In our study, we treat social ties with a tie range of $2$ as short ties, and ties with $5$ or $\geq 6$ as long ties.
+Besides, we do a sensitive check of our results by randomly dropping a proportion (5\%) of nodes or edges (see Supplementary Note 3).
+Our main results are verified not sensitive to a few nodes or edges happening to exist on the network.